Interviewing with Confidence Interview Preparation and Research

 The Business Confusion

 The room suddenly feels way too hot when the person interviewing you leans in and asks, "So, how do we actually make money?"
-You look at the presentation slides, but the graphs just look like blurry noise.
-You see the colors, but you can't see the actual money.
-It's a specific kind of dizzy spell—a mental fog where terms like "repeat money" and "unit costs" sound like nonsense instead of a clear path forward.
+The question is asking you to explain the business model: how the company turns a product or service into profit.
+But the slides just look like blurry noise.
+You see the colors, but you can't see the money.
+It's a specific kind of dizzy spell, a mental fog where terms like "recurring revenue" and "unit economics" sound like nonsense instead of a clear path forward.

 The usual advice is to read the yearly financial report, but for most people, a giant report full of numbers is just something to put on a shelf.
 It gives you tons of data but hides the human story behind complicated money words, making you feel more confused than when you started.